Medical Museum Welcomed Children and Furry Friends for Teddy Bear Clinic

 |0

-This work, Medical Museum Welcomed Children and Furry Friends for Teddy Bear Clinic [Image 2 of 2], by Ian Herbst, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Medical Museum Welcomed Children and Furry Friends for Teddy Bear Clinic, by Ian Herbst, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT